 Format: Our faculty teaches many hands-on seminars around the world.
 This program is unique in that the approaches will be contrasted & controversies openly discussed in a series of talks followed by Q & A sessions involving the audience.

-Filming: This event will be filmed for DVD for those who aren’t able to make the trip.
+Filming: This event was filmed for DVD for those who aren’t able to make the trip.

 THANK YOU TO OUR SPONSORS